 There are lots of different meal ideas that could be prepared with leftover campfire stew.
 Here are a few suggestions:

-* Add the leftover stew to a vegetable soup for a flavour boost or add vegetable broth to the leftovers and create a campfire soup.
+* Add vegetable stock to the leftovers and create a campfire soup.

 * Use the campfire stew as an acorn squash filling.
 Have a look at our Chana Chaat recipe for an easy guide to prepping acorn squash before filling it and cooking.